 is treated as a Python property, albeit a typed one:

 >>> c.m_int, d.m_int (42, 13) >>> c.m_int = 3.14 # a float does not fit in an int Traceback (most recent call last): File "<stdin>", line 1, in <module> TypeError: int/long conversion expects an integer object >>> c.m_int = int(3.14) >>> c.m_int, d.m_int (3, 13) >>>

-Just as classes, C++ methods are represented as Python ones.
-They are first-class objects and can, for example, be bound to an instance.
+C++ methods are represented as Python ones: these are first-class objects and can be bound to an instance.
 If a method is virtual in C++, the proper concrete method is called, whether or not the concrete class is bound.
 Similarly, if all classes are bound, the normal Python rules apply:

 >>> c.abstract_method() called Concrete::abstract_method >>> c.concrete_method() called Concrete::concrete_method >>> m = c.abstract_method >>> m() called Concrete::abstract_method >>>